brianglass/anastasis/files/28_january.md

 Verses.

 Charis, her legs cut off, now runs to God,
-For her soulÂ’s legs were in no way cut off.
+For her soul’s legs were in no way cut off.

 On the same day, Commemoration of our Venerable Father, Isaac the Syrian.